 I knew that probably part of Lilith’s revenge could be getting back her entourage and surely including me in it but then I thought, what if I have enough power to revoke her deal?

-That’s something I will figure out and see if it’s possible…
+That’s something I will figure out and see if it’s possible . . .

-I’m so different now compared to how I started this journey, I’m more focused and centered towards the things I want, I just wish Leann had the same hunger to conquer other realms and other things, especially her that has been so involved in the supernatural and knows so much but it’s ok at least now our last concern is The Backward Trinity… which strangely haven’t shown up lately but I’m not surprised they could appear in any moment.
+I’m so different now compared to how I started this journey, I’m more focused and centered toward the things I want, I just wish Leann had the same hunger to conquer other realms and other things, especially her that has been so involved in the supernatural and knows so much but it’s ok at least now our last concern is The Backward Trinity . . . which strangely haven’t shown up lately but I’m not surprised they could appear in any moment.

-Leann just said, “look Sheryl I’m starting to feel a little uncomfortable about not knowing anything related to those three demons, they couldn’t have vanished forever… how do we know if that supposed mission is still on?
-Or even worse what if they’re planning something on our behalf?”
+Leann just said, “look Sheryl I’m starting to feel a little uncomfortable about not knowing anything related to those three demons, they couldn’t have vanished forever . . . how do we know if that supposed mission is still on?
+The treacherous ally is gone with the elements, must likely we have been set up for downfall while he left unscathed.

-“We might need to set another séance, Sheryl…”
+“We might need to set another séance, Sheryl . . .”

 Well, that was music to my ears, probably this time I could force them to revoke that stupid mission as I earned my rank now.

-For some reason, I recalled I had the wounds Paimon did on my arm which healed pretty good but they could be seen yet, besides I thought about the daggers… those were strange thoughts but I just let them go.
+For some reason, I recalled I had the wounds Paimon did on my arm which healed pretty good but they could be seen yet, besides I thought about the daggers . . . those were strange thoughts but I just let them go.

 Using again the Soul Demonica I properly started this new session; I had Leann by my side and the knowledge and power to control these demons in case they try anything.